Impact100 Cleveland Board of Directors

 -

-Lisa Mayhugh, Treasurer
+Lisa Mayhugh, Events Co-chair

 Lisa serves as Treasurer of Impact100 Cleveland, bringing a strong background in leadership, strategy, and nonprofit governance to the organization.
 She is the current President of the Junior League of Cleveland and works as an Administrative Director at Cleveland Clinic.
 Lisa earned her Bachelor of Arts in Psychology from Kent State University and a Master’s in Higher Education Administration from The Ohio State University.
 A proud member of Alpha Phi Sorority, Lisa is deeply committed to empowering women and strengthening communities across Northeast Ohio through service and philanthropy.
 Contact Lisa